 “Protection against spinal injury requires proper anticipation of events, appropriate sensation of body position, and reasonable muscular responses.
 Lumbar fatigue is known to delay lumbar muscle responses to sudden loads.
 Patients with chronic low back trouble had significantly poorer ability than control subjects on the average to sense a change in lumbar position, which was noticed before and after the fatiguing procedure.

-Remember a few paragraphs ago when FUNCTIONAL NEUROLOGIST David Seaman was discussing proprioceptive dysfunction as related to Adrenal Fatigue (FIBROMYALGIA)?
+Remember a few paragraphs ago when FUNCTIONAL NEUROLOGIST David Seaman was discussing proprioceptive dysfunction as related to Adrenal Fatigue (FIBROMYALGIA — or HERE)?
 CHRONIC FATIGUE SYNDROME is intimately related to both Fibro and Adrenal Fatigue.
-Listen to what the May 2013 issue of Frontiers in Physiology had to say in a study titled Neuromuscular Strain as a Contributor to Cognitive and Other Symptoms in Chronic Fatigue Syndrome.
+Now listen to what the May 2013 issue of Frontiers in Physiology had to say about this in a study titled Neuromuscular Strain as a Contributor to Cognitive and Other Symptoms in Chronic Fatigue Syndrome.

 Work by Brieg, Sunderland, and others has emphasized the ability of the nervous system to undergo accommodative changes in length in response to the range of limb and trunk movements carried out during daily activity.
 If that ability to elongate is impaired-due to movement restrictions in muscles, fascia, and other soft tissues adjacent to nerves, or due to swelling or adhesions within the nerve itself, the result is an increase in mechanical tension within the nerve.

 They use a lot of big words, but here’s the thing folks.
-Although he used different descriptive language than we are used to today, DR AT STILL --- the founder of osteopathic medicine --- was talking about this phenomenon back in the 1800’s (HERE) as was the developer of chiropractic, DR BJ PALMER.
+Although he used different descriptive language than we are used to today, DR AT STILL — the founder of osteopathic medicine — was talking about this exact same thing back in the 1800’s (HERE) as was the developer of chiropractic, DR BJ PALMER.